Comprehensive List of Most Frequently Asked Manual Software Testing Interview Questions And Answers to Help You Prepare For The Upcoming Interview:

 Q #1) What do you understand by web application?

 Answer: Web application is a means to communicate and exchange information with customers.
-Unlike any desktop applications which are executed by an operating system, a web application runs on a web server and is accessed by a web browser which acts as a client.
+Unlike any desktop applications which are executed by an operating system, a web application runs on a web server and is accessed by a web browser that acts as a client.

 You can maintain documents in a drive, maintain spreadsheets in Google docs and includes much more such features which make a user realize that they have an environment which is customized to their specific identity.